butterkitty/TerokNor/README.md

 * Deploy a multiple master setup across multiple regions
 * Likely move the bash script into Terraform and output the given information from Terraform
 * Turn more of what is in the main.tf template into variables that the client can set
+* Do more prechecks on permissions for Google to make sure everything is set up right
+* Do more testing on the documentation (I rubber ducked it with someone for validation, but more is better)